Shokhrukh Kirgizboev

-Shokhrukh Kirgizboevich Kirgizboev (born 3 August 1987) is a Tajik professional football player who currently plays for Khujand, on loan from FC Istiklol.
+Shokhrukh Kirgizboevich Kirgizboev (born 3 August 1987) is a Tajik professional football player who currently plays for Khujand.

 Career

 Club

 On 7 August 2021, Istiklol announced the signing of Kirgizboev.
 On 19 March 2022, Kirgizboev joined Khujand on loan for the season from Istiklol.

 International

 Kirgizboev made his senior team debut on 13 December 2018 against Oman, which ended as their 1–2 loss.